-Restoring nutritional health is an essential part of recovery from any eating disorder, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
+Restoring nutritional health is an essential part of recovery from any eating disorder, including anorexia nervosa, bulimia nervosa, binge eating disorder, and Avoidant/Restrictive Food Intake Disorder (ARFID).
 The process of nutritional rehabilitation involves eating sufficient food at regular intervals, which reestablishes regular eating patterns and allows the body to recover.
-In this post, we will discuss the role of supplemental nutritional shakes in eating disorder recovery.
+In this post, we will discuss the role of nutritional supplement shakes in eating disorder recovery.

-Getting Sufficient Intake
+Getting Sufficient Intake During Eating Disorder Recovery